ethereum-attestation-service/eas-docs-site/docs/getting--started/getting-started.md

 ## 🛳️ Deployments
 :::tip Mainnet Launch Q1-2023
-EAS is now officially live on Sepolia, Mainnet, and Arbitrum One.
-Optimism and Polygon are up next!
+EAS is now officially live on Sepolia, Mainnet, Arbitrum One, and Optimism Goerli.
+Optimism Bedrock and Polygon are up next!
 :::

 ### Ethereum `v0.26`